 The best toolsets automate the transport sequence and include the manual steps within the transport list.
 This comprehensive list of imports and human tasks is based on the developer’s contribution during the build phase, considering what has been accepted for the release.

 The Basis team should know when the import is likely to start and at which point resources will be required to perform the manual tasks.
 As the tasks are signed off as complete the imports should automatically continue.

 This allows your organisation to plan your production outage window and minimise downtime.
-While on call support staff are kept in the loop regarding the scheduling of specific manual task.
+While on-call support staff are kept in the loop regarding the scheduling of a specific manual task.

 How does Rev-Trac help?

 Rev-Trac – an SAP change automation platform from Revelation Software Concepts – integrates release management and go-live orchestration capabilities to deliver faster, better and safer SAP applications and enhancements.

 Release Management Workbench enables a Change Advisory Board to interactively assess the risk of a release and its content while monitoring the readiness of the changes within the release.
 Drag and drop functionality allows release managers to quickly and easily make changes to the content of a release.

 Once approved, the Go-Live orchestrator can be executed directly from the release with a nominated start time.
 Rev-Trac automatically calculates the expected migration import time and the expected time to perform the manual tasks.
 This allows the Basis team to nominate on-call resources to perform the manual tasks at a specific time.

 Settings which developers put in place during the build phase can be honoured, ensuring expected migration failures are ignored.
 Only unexpected return codes are reported, providing flexibility for how the system will respond.

 With the ability to report across the build phase and right through to deployment, Rev-Trac automatically ensures that SAP IT teams are working toward a safe, controlled and perfectly choreographed go-live.